ivanfml/frogger-agent/README.md

 In this case, the Swarthmore report falls under Reinforcement Learning.
 The fitness function that rewards the frog based on its behavior was the strongest indicator to me that this solution method could be generalized under Reinforcement Learning.

-## Running Frogger
-- Run `python frogger.py` to play regular (user as player) frogger.
-(The game code base is from https://github.com/jgubert/frogger and `frogger.py` is the only file that we did not write)
-- Run `python frogger_agent.py` for the automated agent to play frogger (`frogger_agent.py` is just a copy of `frogger.py` but with the agent's decision integration)

 ## Motivation